Augustus Lucanus: Northern Territory

 In February 1878, Lucanus moved to the recently established colonial outpost of Darwin in the Northern Territory of the British colony of South Australia.
 A month later he was appointed as a constable in the Northern Territory Police Force.
 He was initially posted to the goldfields at Yam Creek and then later to the nearby goldfields at Pine Creek.
 He was involved in licencing and maintaining order amongst the prospectors.
 He was wounded when stones were pelted at him during a disturbance between Anglo and Chinese diggers in 1880.

 In 1882, the head stockman at Elsey Station, Duncan Campbell, was killed by local Mangarayi people.
-A telegram was sent to Yam Creek police station and a two month punitive expedition led by Corporal George Montagu and Augustus Lucanus was organised.
-Lucanus claimed that the Aboriginal people (or niggers as he referred to them as) received a "good reception" with several being shot dead.
+A telegram was sent to Yam Creek police station and a two-month punitive expedition led by Corporal George Montagu and Augustus Lucanus was organised.
+Lucanus claimed that the Aboriginal people (or niggers as he referred to them) received a "good reception" with several being shot dead.

 In 1883, Lucanus left the police force and went into business in Darwin, establishing a firm called Lucanus & Hedley, which ran an auction-house, hotel and general store.
 A year later, when four miners Thomas Schollert, John Landers, Harry Houschildt and Johannes Noltenius, were killed by Aboriginal people at the Daly River Copper Mine, several punitive expeditions were organised.
 One of the larger civilian ones, consisting of 19 armed and mounted men, was led by Lucanus.
 He later described how they followed up several groups of Aboriginal people and "dispersed" them.
 It was recorded that Lucanus' party "shot down every native they saw, women and children included".